We stand with Ukraine to help keep people safe. Join us

 6. (Optional) Factory reset your device

-If spyware remains, a factory reset will erase all data, including hidden spyware.
-It’ll also remove your personal files, contacts, photos, and anything else you have stored on your device—so make sure to back these up before performing a factory reset!
+But be warned—this will also remove your personal files, contacts, photos, and anything else you have stored on your device.
+So back these up before performing a factory reset!

 How to perform a factory reset: